 I’m sorry.
 Especially if you are allergic to nuts, then I’m really sorry.

-I just have this thing with peanut butter.
+I just have this thing with any kind of peanut butter.
 I can’t get enough of it.

 Remember when my sister was trying to get pregnant via in vitro and the doctor told her to eat as many calories and she could…so she ate an entire jar of peanut butter every week?